AthennaMind/dumputils-container/README.md

 - Deploy the stack

-You can increase the volume size of your data mounted in /opt/backups to match your needs.
-The default value is 5 Gigs which is suitable only for small backups and test purposes.
-You can entairly remove the Persistence Volume Claim if you plan to directly upload your backup right after it is created.
+Increase the [volume size](https://github.com/st3ga/dumputils-container/blob/main/examples/k8s/deployment/1-pvc.yaml#L9) of your data mounted in /opt/backups to match your needs.
+The default value is 5 Gigabytes which is suitable only for small backups and test purposes.
+You can entirely remove the Persistence Volume Claim if you plan to directly upload your backups somewhere right after creation.

 ```bash
 kubectl apply -f examples/k8s/deployment/